dart-lang/leak_tracker/doc/TROUBLESHOOT.md

 ### 1. Static or global object causes notGCed leaks

-If you see notGCed leaks, where retaining path starts with global or static variable, this means that some objects were disposed, but references to them were never released.
+If you see notGCed leaks, where the retaining path starts with a global or static variable, this means that some objects were disposed, but references to them were never released.

 In this example, as `disposedD` is not needed any more, it should stop being referenced, together with disposal.